Cullman Strawberry Festival returns in May - NewsBreak

 CULLMAN, Ala.
 (WHNT) – Alabama’s longest-running strawberry festival will be returning to Cullman in May.

-The Cullman Strawberry Festival will be back May 7 at Festhalle Farmers Market and Depot Park (309 1st Ave NE).
-Besides the namesake berry, which local farmers will be selling starting at 7 a.m., there will be performances from locally and nationally recognized bands/singers, a kid’s area, arts and crafts vendors, a baking competition, and more.Officer shot, killed in South Carolina
+The Cullman Strawberry Festival will be back on May 7 at Festhalle Farmers Market and Depot Park (309 1st Ave NE).
+Besides the namesake berry, which local farmers will be selling starting at 7 a.m., there will be performances from local and nationally recognized bands/singers, a kid’s area, arts and crafts vendors, a baking competition, and more.Inmate charged with murder escapes Etowah County work center

 Cullman’s first strawberry festival was hosted in 1939, but the Alabama Mountain Lakes Tourist Association said the city’s been connected to the berry for more than 100 years.